Glendale, Arizona Water Quality at a Glance

 Glendale Water Services provides comprehensive water and wastewater services to approximately 250,000 residents across this vibrant West Valley city, known for its sports and entertainment districts.
 Located in the heart of the Sonoran Desert, Glendale operates a sophisticated water system that encompasses multiple treatment facilities, hundreds of miles of distribution lines, and innovative water reclamation technologies that deliver an average of 35 million gallons of drinking water daily to Arizona’s fourth-largest city.

 Glendale sources its water from five primary sources: the Salt River Project system drawing from the Salt and Verde Rivers, Central Arizona Project delivering Colorado River water, limited groundwater reserves, reclaimed wastewater, and stored water credits for drought resilience.
 The city’s water is treated at the jointly-owned Pyramid Peak Water Treatment Plant with Peoria, along with direct connections to the Salt River Project distribution system.
-Glendale’s water consistently meets all federal and state quality standards, though the desert city faces ongoing challenges with water conservation, PFAS contamination mitigation, arsenic treatment, and infrastructure modernization as it prepares for continued population growth in the Phoenix metropolitan area.
+While Glendale’s water meets federal compliance standards, the city faces significant challenges with extremely high chromium-6 levels (265-320 times above safe levels), arsenic contamination, ongoing PFAS monitoring, and infrastructure modernization as it prepares for continued population growth in the Phoenix metropolitan area.

 Glendale Water Quality: Current Status (2024-2025)